katiestar99/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 To migrate from a standalone role that contains no plugins to a collection role:

-1. Create a local :file:`ansible_collections` directory and ``cd`` to this new directory.
+1. Create a local :file:`assible_collections` directory and ``cd`` to this new directory.

 2. Create a collection.
-If you want to import this collection to Ansible Galaxy, you need a `Galaxy namespace <https://galaxy.ansible.com/docs/contributing/namespaces.html>`_.
+If you want to import this collection to Assible Galaxy, you need a `Galaxy namespace <https://galaxy.assible.com/docs/contributing/namespaces.html>`_.

 .. code-block:: bash

-  $ ansible-galaxy collection init mynamespace.mycollection
+  $ assible-galaxy collection init mynamespace.mycollection

 This creates the collection directory structure.